Research

 The Institute for Business Education attaches great importance to a research-based approach to teaching.
 This is initially expressed by the fact that current research findings are continuously incorporated into courses in the form of content-related impulses and discussions.

-As part of the practical school phase, great importance is attached to action and practical research.
+As part of the practical school studies, great importance is attached to action and practical research.
 This can help to sensitize students to a reflective approach to their teaching practice.
 In addition, students are integrated into the Institute's research activities via the qualification theses (bachelor's theses, master's theses and dissertations).
 Students are repeatedly given the opportunity to participate in the Institute's research projects themselves.